KVict-new/EP-Net-2.0/README.md

 # EP-Net 2.0: Out-of-Domain Generalisation for Deep Learning Models of Cardiac Electrophysiology (Test code for trained model)

-Source code associated with an [article presented at the conference FIMH 2021](.) by Victoriya Kashtanova, Ibrahim Ayed, Nicolas Cedilnik, Patrick Gallinari and Maxime Sermesant.
+Test code associated with an [article presented at the conference FIMH 2021](.) by Victoriya Kashtanova, Ibrahim Ayed, Nicolas Cedilnik, Patrick Gallinari and Maxime Sermesant.

 <img src="images/Model_scheme.svg" width="800" title="Model structures used in this repository">